BrooksV/SqlQueryClass/README.md

 All files and folders in the `src` folder, will be published Module.

-All other folder and files in the `.\SqlQueryClass` folder will resides in the [GitHub SqlQueryClass Repository](https://github.com/BrooksV/SqlQueryClass) except those excluded by inclusion in the `.\SqlQueryClass\.gitignore` file.
+All other folder and files in the `.\GuiMyPS` folder will resides in the [GitHub GuiMyPS Repository](https://github.com/BrooksV/GuiMyPS) except those excluded by inclusion in the `.\GuiMyPS\.gitignore` file.

 ### Project JSON File

-The `project.json` file contains all the important details about your module, is used during the module build process, and helps to generate the SqlQueryClass.psd1 manifest.
+The `project.json` file contains all the important details about your module, is used during the module build process, and helps to generate the GuiMyPS.psd1 manifest.

 ### Root Level and Other Files